knutsenr/knutsen-forestry-2025/README.md

 Github container for my project in the 2025 introduction to web development for learning designers course.

 ## This Commit
-- **Modified |** script.js file.
-Currently uses js to create a grid of articles, authors, and descriptions.
-When a link is selected, the page opens another section and js selects the PDF link of the relevant article and embeds it as a PDF in the page.
+- **Modified |** Added animations - updated link hovers.
+Articles in article list now only show description on hover.
-- **Issues |** the way that I found to open the relevant PDF works.
-It also slows down the site and I imagine this is a bad way to do what I am doing, sometimes only the first article you select will open properly and then every other link will open to that same PDF.
-Searching for alternatives.
+- **Issues |** Still having PDF issues.
+The ways that it occurs to me to use remove() have not been doing exactly what I wanted so the current state is reverted to what it was before.
+For some reason hovering over an article reveals the description for the listing below it, not the one hovered.
-- **Note |** Because of the PDFs I am using and the ways I found to embed PDF without downloading extra material, it contains the bar to edit or download in browser.
-This defeats the purpose of some of my intended 'Your Files' function.
-I am sorting out how to open the articles a different way.
+- **Note |** Sorry I submitted this week's work without realizing I either forgot to push or the push had not gone through!
+My bad.
-- **NEXT |** I plan to make the search function select articles by Keyword.
+- **NEXT |** Find way to remove() articles.
+Make search function work.

 ## Last Commits
 - Added relevant PDF folder.
 Fixed some links.